TumeniNodes/vox2png/README.md

 Which produces numbered files for each Z layer, like this: output0.png, output1.png .. outputN.png

+If you're using GameMaker you might want your files to be suffixed by `_stripXX`, where `XX` is the amount of sprites in the sheet.
+This makes it possible to import the files directly into GameMaker.
+You can do this by typing this:

+	./vox2png input.vox output gamemaker

+Which will produce a file in the form of `output_stripXX.png`, again, where `XX` is the amount of sprites/Z-layers.

 If you want to see a certain feature, just ask me and I'll add it.
 Or, if you know C, it shouldn't be hard to do it yourself.